smolang/SemanticObjects/sediment_hosted_copper/copper_simulation_events.md

 ## Trigger Events to Monitor

+"Salinity Evolution" should be the first event (increase salinity).

 ### 1. **Redox Boundary Precipitation (Primary Trigger)**
 **When:** When oxidised brine (oxidation > 0.5) encounters reduced sediment units (isReduced = true, organicContent > 0.5)